jgoalby/jgoalby.github.io/games/template/readme.md

 # Next
 Include the settings enum in the settings plugin itself and then access simpler and remove import.
+Download TweakPane and state machine to the libs folder Test tweakpane and when it works remove datgui from libs and from readme Settings
+  Move the constants to the appropriate places, audio and introspect Change settings plugin to have a register function Update settings to be able to store settings objects Have a category for each setting, audio for example Have a way to get the settings from the settings plugin

 # Keyboard stuff
 - Have a quit button in the game